 This section summarizes and links to any assessments or evaluations of the intervention e.g. an OGP IRM report, a departmental review, a CSO review, a program evaluation or SAI assessment, a score on an Open Budget Survey question.
 It seeks to identify the lessons learned by the practitioners who implemented the mechanism as well as tips and the main conditions and factors associated to the success of the practice.

 Importantly, the Guide can include mechanisms that have failed.
 In such cases, the lessons learned on why they failed will be most relevant.
 The Guide will attempt to capture adaptive learning; progress over time of mechanisms.
-When there is available information, this section discusses whether the mechanism been replicated in any other locality in-country, or in another country.
+When information is available, this section discusses whether the mechanism has been replicated elsewhere within the country, or in another country.

-8. Principles of Public Participation in Fiscal Policy
+8. Principles of Public Participation in Fiscal Policies

 This part discusses to how many GIFT Public Participation Principles the mechanism aligns to.
 When appropriate, it will also offer recommendations of potential actions that would allow the mechanism to engage more of the principles.